Research

 Working Papers

 “Brook no compromise: How to negotiate a united front” (Latest draft.)
-Revise and resubmit at American Journal of Political Science.
+Revision submitted to the American Journal of Political Science.

 Abstract